samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 ![Auth0 Angular Application](https://cdn.auth0.com/blog/fullstack-typescript/auth0-angular-application.png)

+While on your Auth0 Application, find the _Allowed Web Origins_ field and set `http://localhost:4200` as its value.
+You will need this because your Angular application will issue cross-origin requests to check if users are authenticated or not.

 ### Creating a Header Component with Angular

 After creating this service, you are going to create a header component that will enable users to trigger the authentication process.
 To do that, create a new component called `header` by issuing `ng generate component header`.
 Then, open the `header.component.ts` file and replace its code with this: